 Covid Test Verification

-Before entering the Nicaragua immigration Office, you need to stop at the small window to the right where someone will check (again) your COVID test.
-You will receive a small piece of paper that confirms your negative result.
+Before entering the Nicaragua immigration Office, you need to stop at the small window to the right where someone will check (again) your COVID test or vaccination proof.
+You will receive a small piece of paper that confirms your that you comply with the COVID-19 restrictions.
 You must present this piece of paper to the border agent with your passport.

 Pay $1 Nicaragua Municipal Entrance Tax